YOU ARE EXPLORING

 Each clinical clerkship has its own set of mentors who meet with students weekly or bi-weekly throughout the year.
 Only eight students are accepted annually into the third-year program.
 This educational model offers outstanding opportunities for meaningful patient care.
 Through continuity between the preceptor and patients, participating medical students become a valued member of the health care team.
-Students that are self-directed learners with strong organization skills will find the flexibility of this program particularly rewarding.
+Students who are self-directed learners with strong organization skills will find the flexibility of this program particularly rewarding.

 Self-directed learning time

 Self-directed learning time is an important element of the longitudinal clerkship curriculum for third-year medical students in Bloomington.
 It provides students some autonomy to pursue specific interests to enrich their education.
 Self-directed learning time can be spent to explore sub-specialties that are not part of the core curriculum, join a preceptor in the operating room, meet patients for appointments or tests outside the student’s usual office time, conduct research, participate in a local medical service learning program—or to complete required coursework and online learning modules or to study for examinations.

 Lectures, or didactics sessions, from general surgery, medicine, sub-specialty surgery and pharmacy are conducted weekly.
 Time is also devoted to physical exam demonstrations, patient case presentations and preparation for examinations.